guido57/EBAZ4205_SDR_HDMI_PS2/README.md

 ## Zynq

-This is the Xilinx Vivado 2021.2 project that let's you to program the Zynq7010 FPGA (PL side) contained in the EBAZ4205 board.
+This is the Xilinx Vivado 2022.2 project that let's you to program the Zynq7010 FPGA (PL side) contained in the EBAZ4205 board.

 After programming it, the EBAZ4205 will:

 * supply a 64 MHz clock to the AD9226 board
 * receive the 12 bits samples from the AD9226
-* receive commands from the Linux TCP_server program to:
+* receive commands from the Linux sdr-app running on the PS side of the zynq-7000 to:
   * capture a frame of samples (2048 samples at a time)
   * switch between the ADC input and a local RF test generator
-  * change the local RF test generator frequency in the range 100 KHz - 30 MHz
+  * change the local RF test generator frequency in the range 100 KHz - 32 MHz
+  * tune a radio station
+* down convert and filter (CIC + FIR) the received signal
+* demodulate (AM only at the moment) and send it to an external loudspeaker
+* interface a PS/2 mouse
+* send HDMI to an external monitor

 ## Vitis